JFitz97/leaflet-challenge/README.md

 # leaflet-challenge
+For this challenge, I used Leaflet (JavaScript library) to create a map for visualizaing earthquake data.
+The data that populates this map represents all earthquakes captured by the USGS in the last 7 days.
+Each marker on the map represents an earthquake; the size of the marker corresponds to its magnitude while the color corresponds to its depth.
 Most of the logic.js code was taken from in-class activity Stu_GeoJson (Week 15-Mapping).
+To view this map, please run the index.html file using live server.